yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 The only default global variables from the BaseStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.

-If other global variables are needed for your specific strategy, you can use the `TokenizedStrategy` variable to quickly retrieve any other needed variables, such as `totalAssets`, `totalDebt`, `isShutdown` etc.
+If other global variables are needed for your specific strategy, you can use the `TokenizedStrategy` variable to quickly retrieve any other needed variables, such as `totalAssets`, `isShutdown` etc.

 Example: